 The filing of a Chapter 11 will stop pending foreclosures and lawsuits.
 It can stop wage garnishments, bank attachments, liens and levies (even IRS tax levies).

 Sound too good to be true?
 It's not.
 That's simply what a Chapter 11 filing is designed to do.

 A Chapter 11 starts when your petition is filed with the Court.
 Documents relating to income and expenses, debts, assets (real estate as well as personal property—your “stuff”), and other financial disclosures must be prepared and filed.

 Filing a petition under Chapter 11 stops most collection actions.
 The automatic stay stops foreclosures, garnishments and attachments—as well as creditor calls and letters—as soon as you file the petition.

 Chapter 11 cases are the most difficult and complex under the Bankruptcy Code.
+See our Business Reorganization White Paper for a discussion of some of your options under Chapter 11.
 Chapter 11 wasn't really designed for individuals and small businesses, and many of the hoops you must jump through are the same ones that a large company must jump through.
 Even under the SBRA you need bankruptcy counsel who isn't put off by the newness of the Act or the difficulty of a Chapter 11.
 It's an involved and complex process.
 And to be honest, it isn't cheap.
 But the benefits of a Chapter 11 can be enormous.
 Very few consumer and small business bankruptcy attorneys have the knowledge or experience to handle your Chapter 11 case.